Steve S. Estes

 Labor History, Spring 2000 41(2): 153-170.

-"'I Am Somebody': The Charleston Hospital Strike of 1969,"In addition to these longer published works, I have written shorter essays and reviews for: The American Historical Review, The Chronicle of Higher Education, Georgia Historical Quarterly, Gulf South Historical Review, Journal of American History, Journal of Southern History, Journal of the History of Sexuality, Register of the Kentucky Historical Society, Reviews in American History, South Carolina Historical Magazine, and the Tennessee Historical Quarterly.
+"'I Am Somebody': The Charleston Hospital Strike of 1969,"In addition to these longer published works, I have written shorter essays and reviews for: The Journal of African American History, The American Historical Review, The Chronicle of Higher Education, Georgia Historical Quarterly, Gulf South Historical Review, Journal of American History, Journal of Southern History, Journal of the History of Sexuality, Register of the Kentucky Historical Society, Reviews in American History, South Carolina Historical Magazine, and the Tennessee Historical Quarterly.
 I have also served as a peer reviewer for the Journal of the History of Sexuality, Oral History Review, Journal of Southern History, and History of Women in the Americas as well as the University of Georgia Press and the University of North Carolina Press.

 The Avery Review, Spring 2000 3(2): 8-32.